 - Show the landlord-tenant relationship and be signed by each of the parties.

 - Specify the time, amount, and manner of rental payment.

-- Statement or affidavits verifying an offer of employment.
+- Signed statements or affidavits (do not require a notary) from the employer verifying an offer of employment.
 These must have the employer’s name and contact information.